IGP Institute Training

 As the foundation of IGP Institute's training programs, these courses, conducted in state-of-the-art facilities in Manhattan, Kansas, attract hundreds of participants annually from throughout the world.

-For those who are unable to attend our courses on-site, the IGP Institute has partnered with the GEAPS organization to offer a large array of technical training offered via distance.
+For those who are unable to attend our courses on-site, the IGP Institute offers an array of technical training via distance.

 To learn more about our offerings please visit our Kansas State IGP YouTube Channel.